assembling a government for Germany By Reuters - Up News Info

 AND THE WORLD?

-The Greens say the Nord Stream 2 pipeline, a Kremlin-backed project that would boost Germany’s reliance on Russian gas, should not be allowed to come into operation.
-The FDP don’t go as far, but are more sceptical than the SPD.
+The Greens say the Nord Stream 2 pipeline, which will take gas from Russia to Europe, will boost Germany’s reliance on Russia for energy and should not be allowed to come into operation.
+The FDP don’t go as far as this, but are more sceptical than the SPD.

 LONELY STANDS